Cascade-Owl/OnsiteHotelBookingSystem/README.md

 1. Customers are automatically evicted after 1 minute and 25 seconds using the AutomateCustomerLeave function.
 2. The system supports 5 rooms only for simplicity.
-3. The booking system is not a 24/7 service.
+3. The booking system does not offer 24/7 service.
 It only runs while the script is active, but the system saves the previous state so you can resume the booking process later.
 4. Time is based on the local machine’s clock (e.g., laptop or phone), not the database.